 Multiple state agencies announced Thursday they will now provide bottled water to all town of Campbell residents after issuing a temporary drinking water advisory for the island in the wake of the PFAS contamination.

-The Wisconsin Department of Natural Resources is partnering partner with the Department of Health Services, Wisconsin Air National Guard and Wisconsin Emergency Management to provide the water, which comes on top of the city’s existing bottled water service for those residents with the most polluted water.
+The Wisconsin Department of Natural Resources is partnering with the Department of Health Services, Wisconsin Air National Guard and Wisconsin Emergency Management to provide the water, which comes on top of the city’s existing bottled water service for those residents with the most polluted water.

 In addition, both the DNR and DHS issued an “interim, area-wide drinking water advisory” for French Island residents until officials can better understand how widespread the pollution is.